go-orb/go-orb/README.md

 Orb is a framework for distributed systems development, it can be seen as the successor of [go-micro.dev/v4](https://github.com/go-micro/go-micro).

+## :warning: WIP

+This project is a work in progress, please do not use yet!

 ## What's new since v4

 ### Use of [wire](https://github.com/google/wire)